 What I also like is that we have placed a coordinator at each test cycle who plays an editorial role in collecting and compiling defects.
 This makes us even more efficient in picking up defects or forwarding defects.

-We are looking forward to the new 'environments functionality' of Testersuite.
-This is interesting for us because we also want to test other organisational units where applications are used.
-This will be a nice challenge.
-With Testersuite Environments this is going to be very interesting.
+We are looking forward to the new "environments functionality" of Testersuite.
+This is interesting to us because we also want to test other organizational units where applications are used.
+This is going to be a fun challenge.
+With Testersuite Environments, this is going to be very interesting.

-When you record defects from exploratory testing in Testersuite you can describe the steps you went through before coming across the defect .
-I would like it if you could show these steps in more detail in defect.
+When you capture from exploratory testing defects in Testersuite you can describe the steps you went through before you encountered the defect .
+I would love it if you could show these steps in more detail in the defect.

 I myself do not yet believe in test-automation.
 Of course, I have tried it once with a tool.
 The tool registered my screen and recorded the performance of the application I was working in.
 I do believe in it, but it doesn't go any further than that at the moment.
 Certainly not when you are talking about functional testing.